 How to avoid COVID-19 and other germs

-Contagious diseases like the Wuhan virus, H5N1 bird flu and H1N1 swine flu have swept the region in recent months, and hand sanitisers, disinfectants and face masks have been flying off the shelves.
+Contagious diseases like Covid-19, H5N1 bird flu and H1N1 swine flu have swept the region in recent months, and hand sanitisers, disinfectants and face masks have been flying off the shelves.
 Locally, the Singaporean government has recently stepped in to provide households with masks and even a list of cleaning products effective against the Wuhan virus.

-To cut through the fake news, we’ve compiled a list of seven supplementary tips backed by studies that might help in our fight against the Wuhan coronavirus, H1N1 and other diseases.
+To cut through the fake news, we’ve compiled a list of seven supplementary tips backed by studies that might help in our fight against Covid-19, H1N1 and other diseases.
 Take note – these points might save lives!

 1. Sneeze into your elbow